AkashRAjay/EXPT-NO.5-IMPLEMENTATION-OF-STOP-AND-WAIT-PROTOCOL/README.md

 ## ALGORITHM

-Step 1: Start the program.
+Step 1: Start the program

 Step 2: Declare the global variables ns for creating a new simulator.
 Step 3: Open the network animator file in the write mode.